sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

   ```

   In this example, `todo.id` describes the property we want to collect from the response object.
-  >NOTE: Since it is idiomatic for GraphQL server responses to return objects with a "data" parent property, the "data" property is implcit.
+  >NOTE: Since it is idiomatic for GraphQL server responses to return objects with a "data" parent property, the "data" property is implicit.
 However, you can define the mutation key as "data.todo.id" if that makes you sleep better at night.

   To add to this, we can collect N... variables using `mutation_keys`.

-  For example, we can collect both the "id" and the "text" property off of a todo in the above example by defining `mutation_keys` as:
+  For example, we can collect both the "id" and the "text" property off of a `todo` response by defining `mutation_keys` as:
   ```hcl
     mutation_keys = {
       "id" = "todo.id"